letigsainz/tech-writing/Machine to Machine Authentication/pythonLibrary.md

 from m2m_client.request import M2MRequest
 ```

-> [!NOTE]
-> When using any of the request methods, you must supply your `client_id`, `client_secret`, and `audience` as either arguments or as environment variables.
-These are the values that you obtained when you created an Auth0 Client for your service *(link to external doc)*.

-> [!WARNING]
-> All `client_secret` values must be stored securely (NOT checked into version control).
-We encourage storing them in a solution such as AWS Secrets Manager via Terraform or as Gitlab CI/CD variables.

 ### Outgoing Requests

 The request types available through m2m-auth are the traditional RESTful HTTP request types: